 Your personal statement

 This is the main opportunity for you to tell us about yourself, as everything else on the UCAS form is factual.
-Do try to sell yourself, but don't make things up or exaggerate.

 You will need to: